hideki2k02/RedKey-Standard/README.md

 That file had all my personal passwords, emails, banking details and some ASCII emojis.
 Thankfully nothing of value was lost as the Banking Apps required the device to be Authentificated, that did not mean that no damage was done but lets skip the details.

-A few weeks after the incident, on November 24, 2023 at 10:38:05 PM UTC i've created the RedKey Standard.
+A short time after the incident, on November 24, 2023 at 10:38 PM UTC i've created the RedKey Standard.
 The name is based on the [RedKey USB Drive](https://redkeyusb.com/)

 ---
 ### What is it about?